the-crypt-keeper/can-ai-code/README.md

 To create your own interview, simply feed the prompts to your model of choice and saveeach model outputs as name.txt in a results directory.
 That's it!
 Now you can perform evaluation.

 # Roadmap / Future Work

+Contributions are welcome!
+Especially looking for additional interview sets and improvements to questions - open a PR!

 * Evaluate 30B and 65B open langauge models
 * Evaluate StarCoder (prompt style is very different)